 Pulmonary valve stenosis usually occurs when the pulmonary valve doesn't grow properly during fetal development.
-Other heart abnormalities also are often present at birth (congenital) in babies who have pulmonary valve stenosis.
+Babies who have the condition often have other congenital heart abnormalities, as well.
 It's not known what causes the valve to develop abnormally.

 Normal pulmonary valve anatomy